The European market potential for canned fish

 - To enter this market, gain access through trading nations such as the Netherlands or Germany, which do business throughout Europe by means of the major ports of Rotterdam and Hamburg.

-4. What trends offer opportunities in the European canned fish market?
+4. What trends offer opportunities on the European canned fish market?

-To appeal to European consumers, you must consider what kind of stories add values to your products.
-It can be about recipes that your mother can create with a simple can of tuna or a story of a fisherman who catches fish using artisanal methods in the Pacific.
+To appeal to European consumers, you must consider what kind of stories add value to your products.
+They can be about recipes that your own mother used to create with a simple can of tuna or a story of a fisherman who catches fish using artisanal methods in the Pacific.
 European consumers are interested in authentic, healthy and sustainable products.
-Storytelling may prove a huge competitive advantage, if you’re able to sell it.
+Good stories that highlight those values may give you a huge competitive advantage.

 Social media such as Instagram, Facebook and LinkedIn can be powerful tools to engage consumers, especially millennials or those born between 1981 and 1996.

 Dutch company Fishtales’ story includes working closely with local communities, sourcing from MSC-certified fisheries and using responsible fishing methods such as pole and line to curb overfishing in the world’s oceans and support sustainable fishing.